 In 1988 the building was given a Grade II listed building status, thereby preserving the fabric from any alterations (or even demolition) which would change the historic value of the property.
-At some point in the late 20th century the building must have been subdivided as there is now a 5, 5A and 5B recorded for this property.
-At least it survives as a lovely piece of architecture which reflects the social and industrial history of Leigh from the 18th century through to today.
+At some point in the late twentieth century the building must have been subdivided as there is now a 5, 5A and 5B recorded for this property.
+At least it survives as a lovely piece of architecture which reflects the social and industrial history of Leigh across four centuries.

 - John Aiken, A Description of the County from Thirty to Forty miles around Manchester, (London: John Stockdale, 4 June 1795) pp.295-298

 - Richard Guest, A Compendious History of the Cotton Manufacture, (Printed by J. Platt, 1823)

 - Edward Baines, History, Directory and Gazetteer of the County Palatine of Lancaster (Vol II), (London: William Wales & Co., 1825) p.53

 - Thomas Boydell, A Diary of Old Leigh, (Cheshire: P&D Riley, 1996) (First published as Notes on old Leigh, 1916)

 - John Lunn, Leigh: The Historical Past of a Lancashire Borough, (Leigh: Borough Council, 1958)

 - Cyril Ward, Evelyn Finch, Norma Ackers, Pubs of Leigh Round 3, (Leigh: Leigh Local History Society, 1985)